v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 Adatum has experienced a recent rash of malware infections.
 The company’s CTO has asked Holly to investigate the various options that are available in Exchange Online to fortify Adatum’s messaging environment.

-**Note:** In these next three tasks you will configure malware, connection, and spam policies, respectively.
-These policies were previously configured in the Exchange admin center; however, starting December 1, 2020, that functionality was moved to the Security and Compliance Center, which is where you will go to create these policies.
+In these next three tasks, you will configure malware, connection, and spam policies, respectively.

 **Warning:** To create these policies, you must be assigned the **Organization Management** role, which you will assign to Holly at the start of this task.